JonatanLindh/kandidat/text/rapport/rapport.typ

   caption: [Galaxy Map at the planet-scale],
 ) <galaxy_map_result_3>

-#text(red)[Diskussion? ->]
 The seamless instantiation of system's was left as a toggleable option.
 By enabling it, you get the result that is seen in the images above.
-However, the resulting performance on the dedicated benchmarking computer (PC-1, Specs: @pc-1-specs) is:
+However, the resulting performance implications on the dedicated benchmarking computer (PC-1, Specs: @pc-1-specs) is significant, see @galaxy-map-seamless-result-table:

 #text(red)[*Jonatan ->*